oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 ## Objectives

-- Explore Integration Cloud Service
+- Part 1: Explore Integration Cloud Service (ICS)
-- Use Integration Cloud Service to modify an integration
+- Part 2: Use ICS to modify an integration
+- Part 3: Modify Process Cloud Service (PCS) process from Lab 200 to call new ICS integration

 ## Required Artifacts